brandongregoryscott/terrafaker/README.md

 ## Why this exists

-This tool mostly exists to quickly seed data for testing out infrastructure-as-code platforms, like [Infracost](https://www.infracost.io/).
+This tool mostly exists to quickly seed data for testing out platforms that rely on infrastructure-as-code, like [Infracost](https://www.infracost.io/).
 If you find it useful, or there's a feature you'd like to see, feel free to open up an [issue](https://github.com/brandongregoryscott/terrafaker/issues).

 ## Features